-Men’s coat is the key garment for Winter and choosing the right one is easier than thought, you just need to keep in mind some characteristics such as: type, fabric, colour and style.
+Men’s overcoat is the key garment for Winter and choosing the right one is easier than thought, you just need to keep in mind some characteristics such as: type, fabric, colour and style.

-All the types of elegant coats for men
+All the types of elegant overcoats for men

-The ultimate single-breasted coat.
+The ultimate single-breasted overcoat.
 In London one of the first to adopt it in the middle of the Nineteenth century was the Count of Chesterfield.
-The new coat made a stir because it was missing the horizontal cut in the waist line that characterized the frock coat in use during that time.
+The new overcoat made a stir because it was missing the horizontal cut in the waist line that characterized the frock overcoat in use during that time.
 Since then, the model has practically remained the same: the subtle thin line; reverses of medium size; two horizontal pockets with braids and flaps; a breast pocket on the left side, optional; a slit on the back; length over the knees.